aeternity/protocol/serializations.md

 #### Contract

-For a contract with address `<contractpubkey>`, the fields of the contract object (to which tag and version need to be prepended) is:
+For a contract with address `<contractpubkey>`, the fields of the contract object (to which tag and version need to be prepended) are:

 ```
 [ <owner>      :: id()